Skip to main content

 • authorization

-• message publish handling
+• message publish policy handling through OnMessagePublish

-• disconnect and related event-style flows
+• disconnect, message lifecycle, subscription lifecycle, and related event-style flows

 For protocol details and hook definitions, continue with the Plugin Developer Guide.